ashrithvelisoju/Attendance-Management-System-using-Face-Recognition/README.md

 ---

 ## Contributing
-We welcome contributions!
+I welcome contributions!
 Please read our contributing guidelines and submit pull requests for any enhancements.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.